NoahTheDuke/lazytest/README.md

 ## Setup and Teardown

 To handle set up and tear down of stateful architecture, Lazytest provides the hooks `before`, `before-each`, `after-each`, `after`, and `around`, along with the helper `set-ns-context!`.
-You can call them directly in a `describe` block or add them to a `:context` vector in suite metadata:
+You can call them directly in a `describe` block or add them to a `:context` vector in suite metadata.
+(To read a more specific description of how this works, please read the section titled `Run Lifecycle Overview`.)

 ```clojure
 (defdescribe before-and-after-test